nondescryptid/opendoc-state-court-judgments/2019_SGDC_88/report.md

 #### Sentencing precedents

 11     The prosecution submitted for a sentence of at least six months’ imprisonment.
-The learned DPP tendered a table listing out 21 sentencing precedents in support of prosecution’s sentencing position.[\[note: 3\]](#Ftn_3) These precedents were all decided post-_Jeffrey Yeo_ and they all involve an offence under s 332 of the Penal Code for biting a police officer.
+The learned DPP tendered a table listing out 21 sentencing precedents in support of prosecution’s sentencing position.[^3] These precedents were all decided post-_Jeffrey Yeo_ and they all involve an offence under s 332 of the Penal Code for biting a police officer.
 I noted that the sentence imposed for a similar offence of biting a police officer in 17 of the 21 cases was between 5-18 months’ imprisonment, with 11 of the cases (i.e. more than half of the cases) having a sentence of between 5-6 months’ imprisonment for the said offence.
 In three of the remaining four cases, the sentence imposed was four months’ imprisonment which was not very much less than the norm of 5-6 months.
-The outlier was a case[\[note: 4\]](#Ftn_4) where the offender, who had a mild intellectual disability, was given a more lenient sentence of six weeks’ imprisonment.
+The outlier was a case[^4] where the offender, who had a mild intellectual disability, was given a more lenient sentence of six weeks’ imprisonment.

 12     The facts in relation to these precedents were typical i.e. the offender would resist arrest by inter alia biting the police officer.
-By way of example and reference, I refer to the facts of one such precedent in _PP v Ang See Seng_ (“_Ang See Seng_”)[\[note: 5\]](#Ftn_5).
+By way of example and reference, I refer to the facts of one such precedent in _PP v Ang See Seng_ (“_Ang See Seng_”)[^5].
 Police officers raided the home of a 34-year old male offender and found drugs and drug paraphernalia.
 The offender tried to leave the room and was arrested when he became aggressive.
 He struggled violently and bit one of the officers’ right forearm.
 The officer suffered a contusion with abrasions.
 He was sentenced to six months’ imprisonment which was upheld on appeal.

 13     Having regard to the precedents, the prosecution’s submission for a 6- month jail sentence in the present case is entirely reasonable, justified and fell within the normal range of sentences which has been imposed by the courts for such an offence.
-In _Ang See Seng_, the sentence of six month’s imprisonment was upheld on appeal[\[note: 6\]](#Ftn_6).
-However, I note that the offender in that case has an antecedent in 2000 as a juvenile for an offence of voluntarily causing hurt and again in 2011 but that was taken into consideration.[\[note: 7\]](#Ftn_7) In the present case, I considered that the accused is a first offender, at least for purposes of the present proceedings in Singapore.
+In _Ang See Seng_, the sentence of six month’s imprisonment was upheld on appeal[^6].
+However, I note that the offender in that case has an antecedent in 2000 as a juvenile for an offence of voluntarily causing hurt and again in 2011 but that was taken into consideration.[^7] In the present case, I considered that the accused is a first offender, at least for purposes of the present proceedings in Singapore.
 Therefore, I decided that a starting sentence of five months’ imprisonment would be appropriate.

 #### No compelling mitigating factors